lanchiphamm/Online-Thrifting-Platform/README.md

 ## User Stories
-- As a user, I want to be able to add products I am reselling to my profile
+- As a user, I want to be able to add products I'm reselling to my profile
 - As a user, I want to be able to view available products on the platform
-- As a user, I want to be able to view products specific to my liking
+- As a user, I want to be able to remove products I'm no longer selling from my profile
 - As a user, I want to be able to set the status of the products I am reselling
+- As a user, I want to be able to view products specific to my liking (later)
-- As a user, I want to be able to view another person's profile and their products (optional)
+- As a user, I want to be able to view another person's profile and their products (later)
-- As a user, I want to be able to buy an item or get connected to the seller of this item (optional)
+- As a user, I want to be able to buy an item or get connected to the seller of this item (later)